swanj21/libGDX_helloWorld/README.md

 ## Summary
 This is a simple Hello World example using the LibGdx framework. <br>
-All it does is display an image of the world when run.

 ## Build
 This program is built using Gradle. <br>